core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * YANG modules, submodules and features

 To minimize their size, SIDs are often represented as a difference between the current SID and a reference SID.
-Such difference is called "delta" (shorthand for "delta-encoded SID").
-Conversion from SIDs to deltas (and back to SIDs) is a stateless process.
+Such difference is called "delta", shorthand for "delta-encoded SID".
+Conversion from SIDs to deltas and back to SIDs is a stateless process.
 Each protocol implementing deltas must unambiguously define the reference SID for each YANG item.

 SIDs are globally unique numbers, a registration system is used in order to guarantee their uniqueness.
 SIDs are registered in blocks called "SID ranges". {{sid-range-registry}} provide more details about the registration process of SID range(s).